tarekziade/blog/entries/gender-gap.rst

 .. note::

-   I am focusing on women here because that's what I am interested in.
+   I am focusing on gender issues here because that's what I am interested in.
 But most of this apply to any other group that is sub-represented in OSS